DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `$webrtc`: Prevents such resources from being downloaded through the titular JavaScript API.
 The uBO equivalent seems to be `##+js(nowebrtc)`, but conversion is not done automatically.

 ## Adblock Plus and AdBlock only:
 * `!
 Redirect:`: Tells the adblocker to look for list updates from a new URL from that point on.
+To be used in the old file only (Not the new one), to avoid an infitite redirection loop.
 * `!
 Checksum:`: No longer in use by *any* adblockers.
 Was used by ABP/AB on Firefox prior to November 2017, out of a then-decade-old fear that antivirus tools could tamper with list contents to create disastrously miswritten entries.
 AdGuard adds their own checksums to natively included lists, which do not need any maintainer intervention.
 #### Hiding
 * `#?#`: Required to make entries with `:-abp-has`, `:-abp-contains` and `:-abp-properties` work in those particular extensions, and to make `:style` entries not break the list extremely heavily.